Steel Guitar Tuition

 I taught myself how to play.
 This was not by choice, but because in 1966 there was no instruction available.
 Today, there’s a wealth of good tuition material out there and the best, in my view, comes by way of DVDs.
 It’s the next best thing to having a one-to-one lesson with an experienced and capable teacher.

 The late Jeff Newman was world-renowned as the finest teacher of pedal steel guitar.
 He had had over 20 years experience running classes at his Jeffran College in Nashville, and then almost as many years developing his video (and later, DVD) instructional courses.
 These courses make use of that wealth of knowledge and are well thought out and well presented.
 They cover the whole aspect of playing this most difficult of instruments and, because I firmly believe that they are so beneficial to all would-be players and many current players, I have listed some of them here, with their prices at Gerry Hogan Music.
-In particular, these are the “early years” courses and I have prioritised them in the order in which Jeff thought they should be covered:
+In particular, the first batch of these below are the “early years” courses and I have prioritised them in the order in which Jeff thought they should be covered:

 £